EvanKaminsky/idb/PITCHME.md

 ## Self Critique

 * **What did we do well?**
+  * Iterated well
+  * Played to our strengths
+  * Learned quickly
-  * red-zone offense
+  * Red-zone offense

 * **What did we learn?**
-  * not as much as we could have
+  * Tools and Libraries
+  * The value of communication

 ---

 ## Self Critique

 * **What can we do better?**
-  * start earlier, get past the simple mistakes faster
+  * We underestimated the difficulty of some tasks
+  * The Incident
+  * Test-driven development

 * **What puzzles us?**
-  * why we had nobody to teach us react/sqlalchemy/GCP/selenium/"what is an api" etc
+  * www.tipsymix.com mystery
+  * Why gcp refused to deploy until after the first deadline
+  * Error code 204

 ---